adaptive-architecture/common-utilities/docfx/docs/redis-message-bus.md

 ```

 ### Service Registration Options
-Regardless of which constructor you use, register the message hub service:
+Register the message hub service using your preferred approach:

 ``` csharp
 // Preferred way.